Mawlid: Date

-According to the majority of Sunni Muslims and some Shi'as, Muhammad was born on the 12th of Rabi' al-awwal.
-Many Twelver Shia Muslims on the other hand assert that Muhammad was born on the 17th of Rabi' al-awwal.
-It stands as a matter of ikhtilaf or disagreement since some Shiite scholars such as Muhammad ibn Ya'qub al-Kulayni, Ibn Babawayh, and Zayn al-Din al-Juba'i al'Amili have affirmed the date of the 12th of Rabi' al-Awal.
+According to the majority of Sunni Muslims and most Shias, Muhammad was born on the 12th of Rabi' al-Awwal.
+Many Twelver Shia Muslims on the other hand assert that Muhammad was born on the 17th of Rabi' al-Awwal.
+It stands as a matter of ikhtilaf or disagreement since prominent Shia scholars such as Muhammad ibn Ya'qub al-Kulayni, Ibn Babawayh, and Zayn al-Din al-Juba'i al-'Amili have affirmed the date of the 12th of Rabi' al-Awal.
 Nonetheless, others contend that the date of Muhammad's birth is unknown and is not definitively recorded in the Islamic traditions.
 The issue of the correct date of the Mawlid is recorded by Ibn Khallikan as constituting the first proven disagreement concerning the celebration.

 History

+The Ottomans declared it an official holiday in 1588, known as Mevlid Kandil.
+The term Mawlid is also used in some parts of the world, such as Egypt, as a generic term for the birthday celebrations of other historical religious figures such as Sufi saints.

-In early days of Islam, observation of Muhammad's birth as a holy day was usually arranged privately and later was an increased number of visitors to the Mawlid house that was open for the whole day specifically for this celebration.
+In the early days of Islam, observation of Muhammad's birth as a holy day was usually arranged privately, and later was an increased number of visitors to the Mawlid house that was open for the whole day specifically for this celebration.
+The history of this celebration goes back to the early days of Islam when some of the Tabi‘un began to hold sessions in which poetry and songs composed to honour Muhammad were recited and sung to the crowds.

-The early celebrations, included elements of Sufic influence, with animal sacrifices and torchlight processions along with public sermons and a feast.
+The early celebrations included elements of Sufi influence, with animal sacrifices and torchlight processions along with public sermons and a feast.
 The celebrations occurred during the day, in contrast to modern day observances, with the ruler playing a key role in the ceremonies.
 Emphasis was given to the Ahl al-Bayt with presentation of sermons and recitations of the Qur'an.

-The exact origins of the Mawlid is difficult to trace.
+The exact origins of the Mawlid are difficult to trace.
 According to Muhammad in History, Thought, and Culture: An Encyclopedia of the Prophet of God, the significance of the event was established when Muhammad fasted on Monday, citing the reason for this was his birth on that day, and when Umar took into consideration Muhammad's birth as a possible starting time for the Islamic calendar.
 According to Festivals in World Religions, the Mawlid was first introduced by the Abbasids in Baghdad.
+It has been suggested that the Mawlid was first formalized by al-Khayzuran of the Abbasids.
+One of the earliest recorded Mawlid celebrations took place in the 8th century when al-Khayzuran, mother of Harun al-Rashid, invited people to pray, celebrate and rejoice at the site where Muhammad was born.

-It has been suggested that the Mawlid was first formalized by Al-Khayzuran of the Abbasids.
-Ibn Jubayr, in 1183, writes that Muhammad's birthday was celebrated every Monday of Rabi' al-awwal at his birthplace, which had been converted into a place of devotion under the Abbasids.
+Ibn Jubayr, in 1183, writes that Muhammad's day of birth was celebrated every Monday of Rabi' al-Awwal at his birthplace, which had been converted priorly into a place of devotion under the Abbasids.